fateeema2/Guess-the-number/README.md

-Here's a README description for the code you've provided:

 Guess the Number Game
 This is a C++ implementation of the "Guess the Number" game.
 In this game, the computer randomly selects a number within a given range, and the player must guess the number within a set number of attempts.
 The game offers multiple difficulty levels, each with different ranges and attempts.
 It also includes input validation and the option to play again after each round.